Skip to main content

 LOW AVAILABILITY

-Traditional Palauan cuisine is heavily seafood and pork-based.
-Vegetarian options limited but available at international restaurants.
-Taro, tapioca, and vegetable dishes exist but not mainstream.
+Traditional Palauan food leans hard on seafood and pork.
+Vegetarian choices are thin on the ground but turn up at international restaurants.
+Taro, tapioca, and vegetable dishes exist, though they are not the everyday default.

 vegan